-The Company has not engaged any third party to assist in the solicitation of proxies, nor to provide related advice and informational support, for a services fee, plus customary disbursements.
-The Company engaged a third party to forward proxy and solicitation materials to stockholders and we will reimburse the third-party brokerage firms, other custodians, nominees, and fiduciaries for this expense.
+We have engaged Alliance Advisors, LLC, to assist in the solicitation of proxies and provide related advice and informational support, for a services fee, plus customary disbursements, which are not expected to exceed \$20,000 in total.
+We will also reimburse third-party brokerage firms, other custodians, nominees, and fiduciaries for their expenses in forwarding proxy and solicitation materials to stockholders.